 ABOUT Michiko Kobayashi

-As a formally trained and certified Ikebana (Japanese flower arranging) designer, Michiko brings a unique and superior aesthetic eye and skills to expand the aesthetics of floral design.
+As a formally trained and certified Ikebana (Japanese flower arranging) instructor/ designer, Michiko brings a unique and superior aesthetic eye and skills to expand the creative scope of floral design.

-Her designs integrate the characteristics of the Japanese aesthetics such as the wabi-sabi aesthetic that considers asymmetry, empty space, intimacy, and appreciation of the ingenuous integrity of natural objects and processes as an essential element to beauty and life.
+Michiko's designs integrate the characteristics of the Japanese aesthetics of abundance in simplicity and consider asymmetry, empty space, intimacy, and appreciation for the ingenuous integrity of natural objects and processes as an essential element to the arrangements, beauty and life.

 Whether it be Ikebana, or elaborate "western style" arrangement, or plant design, each creation by Michiko represents a miniature universe that is designed to bring harmony and blessings of life to any occasions and spaces of any size.
 They are simultaneously simple, elegant, lively, communicative, sensual, and ecological.

-Michiko is certified in Ohara School of Ikebana and is continuing her further certifications in Ikebana.
+Michiko is certified as an instructor in Ohara School of Ikebana and is pursuing her further mastery in Ikebana.

 She is also certified in Positive Psychology from the University of Pennsylvania and has a Master of Arts degree in Social Service Administration from the University of Chicago.